cpunion/go-python/README.md

-# go-python: a CPython wrapper for Go
+# go-python: Write Python in Go - The most intuitive Python wrapper for Golang

-Make Go and Python code inter-operable.

 ## Goal

-- Provide automatically DecRef for Python objects.
+- Automatically DecRef for Python objects.
-- Wrap generic PyObject(s) to typed Python objects.
+- Typed Python objects.
-- Provide a way to define Python objects in Go.
+- Most intuitive and easy to use.

-## Usage
+## Examples

 See the [examples](_demo).